Ruban6215/Ruban6215/README.md

-- 👋 Hi, I’m Ruban
+- 👋 Bonjour, I’m Ruban
 - 👀 I’m interested in Electronics and Computer Science
-- 🌱 I’m currently learning <will be updated soon>
+- 🌱 I’m still learning....
-- 💞️ I’m looking to collaborate on 😐
+- 💞️ I’m looking to collaborate on Dev Kiyama chan
-- 📫 How to reach me Discord but the username is a secret 🤫
+- 📫 You can reach me on Discord but the username is a secret 🤫
+- 🍡 Average Sweet Dango Enjoyer
+- ☕ Average Genshin Enjoyer
+- 🥰 Average Eula main

 <!---
 Ruban6215/Ruban6215 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.